Tantoluwa/carpentrycon-skill-up-3-lesson-example/_episodes/02-instructor.md

 ---
-title: "Free to use"
+title: "Skill Up"
 teaching: 0
 exercises: 0
 questions:
 - "Key question"
 objectives:
-- "First objective."
+- "How to use GitHub."
 keypoints:
 - "First key point."
 ---

+One of the workshop
 {% include links.md %}